All posts

 • Dry skin

+Typical treatment of hypothyroidism includes taking hormone replacement medication such as levothyroxine.
+This medication helps your body replace the hormones your thyroid gland can’t produce.
 Managing your hormone levels should help to alleviate the symptoms of hypothyroidism.
 You will need to have regular checkups with your doctor to ensure your condition is improving and that your hormone levels remain stable.

 Hyperthyroidism

 Hyperthyroidism is a condition where the thyroid gland is overactive.
-It produces an excessive amount of hormones, which can speed up your body’s metabolism and cause other issues.
+It produces an excessive amount of thyroid hormones, which can speed up your body’s metabolism and cause other issues.
 Hyperthyroidism symptoms vary from person to person, but they may include:

 • Nervousness, anxiety, irritability